DevVitorSantos/super-todo/README.md

 # What about Check my TodoList App?

-My friend is helpme to start programming with react and stuffs
+My friend is helpme to start programming with react and stuff